89luca89/distrobox/docs/useful_tips.md

 user@test:~$ sudo systemctl status sshd
     ● sshd.service - OpenSSH server daemon
-       Loaded: loaded (/usr/lib/systemd/system/sshd.service; enabled; vendor preset: enabled)
+       Loaded: loaded (sshd.service; enabled; vendor preset: enabled)
        Active: active (running) since Fri 2022-01-28 22:54:50 CET; 17s ago
          Docs: man:sshd(8)
                man:sshd_config(5)
      Main PID: 291 (sshd)
 ```

 ## Using distrobox as main cli

-In case you want (like me) to use your container as the main CLI environment, it comes
+In case you want (like me) to use your container as the main CLI environment,
-handy to use `gnome-terminal` profiles to create a dedicated setup for it:
+it comes handy to use `gnome-terminal` profiles to create a dedicated setup for it:

 ![Screenshot from 2021-12-19 22-29-08](https://user-images.githubusercontent.com/598882/146691460-b8a5bb0a-a83d-4e32-abd0-4a0ff9f50eb7.png)

-Personally, I just bind `Ctrl-Alt-T` to the Distrobox profile and `Super+Enter` to the Host profile.
+Personally, I just bind `Ctrl-Alt-T` to the Distrobox profile and `Super+Enter`
+to the Host profile.

-For other terminals, there are similar features (profiles) or  you can set up a dedicated shortcut to
+For other terminals, there are similar features (profiles) or  you can set up a
-launch a terminal directly in the distrobox
+dedicated shortcut to launch a terminal directly in the distrobox

 ## Improve distrobox-enter performance